irislib/iris-messenger/README.md

 # Iris
 Iris is like the social networking apps we're used to, but better.
 * No phone number or signup required.
-Just start using it!
+Just type in your name or alias and go!
 * Secure: It's open source.
 Users can validate that big brother doesn't read your private messages.
 * Available: It works offline-first and is not dependent on any single centrally managed server.
 Users can even connect directly to each other.